 BK 311 International Marketing: 3 semester hours

-This course includes marketing research methods and the role of marketing information as a management tool in decision-making.
-It includes the study of secondary data, focus groups, surveys, experiments, and observations.
-It addresses the problems inherent in sampling, data collection and analysis of data.
-Prerequisites: BK 208 and BA 270.
+This course examines marketing research methodology and the function of gathering information as a management tool to aid decision-making.
+Included is the study of primary and secondary data sources, focus groups, surveys, experiments, and observations.
+The course also addresses the problems inherent in sampling, data collection, analysis, and the preparation of comprehensive reporting.
+Prerequisites: BK 208 and BA 270, and senior standing.

 BK 331 Retail Management: 3 semester hours

-This course identifies the important economic aspects of retail business and the role of retailing in the distribution of goods and services.
+This course studies the important economic aspects of retail business and its vital role in the distribution of goods and services.
 Emphasis is placed on strategy, planning and development for a retail operation.
+As alternative purchasing opportunities continue to emerge, success is largely dependent on sound marketing, selling, and customer service principles.
 Prerequisites: BK 208 and BC 265.